 It could be prettier, but you see how the components all behave – across-track and ‘up’ uncertainties are dominated by the angular component not far off nadir.
 Along-track uncertainties are more consistent across-track, because the angular measurement components (aircraft pitch and a bit of yaw) are less variable.

-The sample below shows LiDAR point elevation uncertainties (relative to an ITRF08 ellipsoid) during level flight over sea ice.
+The sample in the next section shows point elevation uncertainties (relative to an ITRF08 ellipsoid) during level flight over sea ice.
 At instrument nadir, height uncertainty is more or less equivalent to instrument positioning uncertainty.
 Increasing uncertainties toward swath edges are a function of angular measurement uncertainty.

 But normally LiDAR surveys come with an averaged accuracy level.
 Why bother?